mkoziarski/my-time/README.md

 Note: the version of `electron-react-boilerplate` used is compatible with Node >=10.x <11.
 Use [nvm](https://github.com/creationix/nvm) to get a compatible Node version.
 This repository comes with an `.nvmrc` file for this purpose.

-## Major issues / unimplemented functionality
+## Major issues / missing functionality

 - No persistence.
 Logged activities will not be remembered across app restarts.